dhruvmehta221105/interview-platform/README.md

 📜 License

-This project is for educational purposes
+This project is for educational purposes only.